As the Spring and Summer come about, one activity becomes more and more common. That, in a nutshell, is treasure hunting.

 We cannot recommend it enough when you need to go into the depths of the Earth!

-Although the detectors listed are our picks, there are many great metal detectors out there besides these.
+Although the units listed are our picks, there are many great detectors out there besides these.
 Hopefully, we've given you some insight on what to look for when shopping for one.